• maneuver •

 Notes: If you are in Britain or other English-speaking region that follows British orthography, remember to use the original French spelling: manoeuvre for today's word.
 The verb in this spelling is then conjugated: manoeuvres, manoeuvring, manoeuvred.
-The adjective and process noun with US spelling are simply maneuvering but there is an adjective maneuverable "capable of being maneuvered".
+The adjective and process noun with US spelling are simply maneuvering, but today's word comes with another adjective, maneuverable "capable of being maneuvered".

 In Play: The sense of this word has broadened to include any kind of action or strategy to achieve an end: "Women don't seem susceptible to Percival's maneuvers to pick them up."
 The basic sense of the verb is to drive something along a crooked course: "Mildred bought a new car when her old one became difficult to maneuver."